 Trip conditions and Requested experience

-You need to be physically fit.
+You must be physically fit.
 There are some long days (up to 8 hours riding) at the start of the ride.
 The ground is uneven and you have to be able to trust your horse to find his way.
 On some occasions you may be asked to dismount and lead your horse on foot.
 This ride is not recommended for riders who are scared of heights.
-The camp is also basic.
+In addition to the physical demands of the trail, you need to be able to help with all camp chores (set up tents, break down camp, carry bags and boxes, help with meals....)

 Equestrian equipment